mongodb/mongo-c-driver/doc/authentication.rst

   The MongoDB C Driver will attempt to determine the x509 derived username when none is provided, and as of MongoDB 3.4 providing the username is not required at all.

+.. only:: html

+  .. taglist:: See Also:
+    :tags: authmechanism